Meet the cast of ITV’s Belgravia - TheNewsTrace

 Who’s Lord Bellasis?
 The good-looking son and inheritor to the Earl and Countess of Brockenhurst.

 The place have I seen Jeremy Neumark Jones earlier than?
-The rising actor is greatest identified for roles in The Final Submit, Grantchester, One of Us, and The Feed.
+The rising actor is finest identified for roles in The Final Publish, Grantchester, One of Us, and The Feed.

 Jack Bardoe performs Charles Pope

 Who’s Charles Pope?
-A Victorian entrepreneur, he’s unaware of the true circumstances of his beginning.
+A Victorian entrepreneur, he’s unaware of the true circumstances of his delivery.
 Charming, youthful, and clever, he’s decided to make his personal mark on the world.

 The place have I seen Jack Bardoe earlier than?
-Contemporary out of drama college, that is Bardoe’s first main on-screen position.
+Contemporary out of drama college, that is Bardoe’s first main on-screen function.

-Who’s Girl Maria Gray?
-A fantastic and eligible younger girl, her mom has recognized the older John Bellasis as an appropriate match for her, however she is put-off by his snobbish airs and his dislike of international locations.
+Who’s Woman Maria Gray?
+A ravishing and eligible younger lady, her mom has recognized the older John Bellasis as an acceptable match for her, however she is put-off by his snobbish airs and his dislike of international locations.

 The place have I seen Ella Purnell earlier than?
 You’ll most likely recognise the actress for roles in Miss Peregrine’s Residence for Peculiar Youngsters, By no means Let Me Go (as Younger Ruth), Maleficent (as Younger Maleficent), TV collection Sweetbitter, and the TV mini-series Ordeal by Innocence (as Hester Argyll).